 Advocating for broader immediate access to published scientific research, the Howard Hughes Medical Institute (HHMI) today announced significant changes to its publishing policy.
 The new policy, which will take effect on January 1, 2022, will require all HHMI laboratory heads to publish in a manner that makes their research articles freely available on the publication date under a Creative Commons Attribution License (CC BY).

-HHMI’s policy outlines the new requirements and a number of options that HHMI scientists have to meet this open access mandate.
+HHMI’s policyexternal link, opens in a new tab outlines the new requirements and a number of options that HHMI scientists have to meet this open access mandate.
 The goal of the policy is to ensure that when HHMI research is published, it is shared with immediate open access and without restrictions on subsequent use, enabling others to build on the work to accelerate discovery.

 “Science is critically dependent on access to the information, data, and ideas contained in published primary research articles,” said HHMI President Erin O’Shea.
 “We believe we can best advance HHMI’s mission, including the discovery and sharing of new scientific knowledge, by sharing new science freely and immediately.
 We want all scientists to be able to discuss, analyze, and build upon each other’s work.”